ercas/wuscraper/README.md

     cat features-list.txt |
         parallel --jobs 4 --bar ./scrape.py daily --scrape-directory output/ --progress

-As a side note, the script will also create a text file called `complete` in the directory of each weather station after the requested date range has been scraped completely.
-This can be exploited to, for example, resume interrupted scrapes using something like `uniq`:
+As a side note, the script will also create an empty file called `complete` in the directory of each weather station after the requested date range has been scraped completely.
+This can be exploited to, for example, resume interrupted scrapes using something like `sort | uniq -u`:

     (
         find output/daily/ -name complete |